madtoinou/cppcourse-brunel/README.md

 * We also test the buffer, check if the writing and reading index are well implented depending on the delay constant)
 * We check if a neuron have the right numbers of connections to him
 ```

+* There is no assert is the code, considering the fact that the type of all the variables are given to the user when he is asked to enter it.

 ### Files of the repository

 * CMakeLists.txt : manage the compilation of the simulation, gtest and doxygen documentation